 If you have a child with Autism and want to use your insurance to pay, you have 2 options: in-network and out-of-network.
 In-network ABA is very minimal cost for families.
 The other option is to pay privately upfront and then seek reimbursement via your out-of-network insurance.

-In this situation, the BCBA (not a technician) provides the direct service 1:1 ABA, which has the greatest likelihood for the best outcomes.
+In this situation, the BCBA (not a technician) provides the direct service 1:1 ABA.
 The BCBA can also provide parent training and treatment coordination.
 The BCBA will begin by conducting an assessment to authorize out-of-network treatment.
 Once treatment has begun, we can provide paid receipts for patients to submit for out-of-network reimbursement.
 We do not bill insurance directly for this service.

 Common components of ABA programming at NYC-based MPG: